Service user credentials (recommended)

 - Resource doesn’t exist or you don’t have access

-Solution: Verify the endpoint URL matches the API version you’re using and that the resource exists.
+Solution: Verify the endpoint URL and that the resource exists.